EliaOnceAgain/Suptext/README.md

 ### Changelog
 v0.1.1 - Added support for fragmented ODS
 v0.1.2 - Ignore truncated PCS extension
+v0.1.3 - Fix for issue #5 (output contains timestamps but no text)

 ### Issues
 Not working as expected?
 Open an issue, add description, and upload a link to the video or subtitles.